awchen85/Horiseon-SEO/README.md

 # Purpose

 The purpose was to streamline the site for search engine optimization, as well as follow accessibility standards.
-This was achived through reducing CSS entries via classes and correcting generic div elements to spe
+This was achived through reducing CSS entries via classes and correcting generic div elements to specific family elements.

+Added descriptive comments in CSS and HTML for clarity.

 #Built With